Lab Philosophy & Opportunities

 The lab will not be recruiting a graduate student in Fall 2025.
 Stay tuned for potential Fall 2026 opportunities (for general information, we can recruit graduate students through the Program in Neuroscience and Cognitive Science and through the Department of Psychology - CNS area).

 Join as a part-time clinical staff.
-The lab will be looking to hire a part time clinical staff or full-time postdoc with a PhD in clinical psychology or relevant clinical experience (recruitment and assessment of adults with autism), and with a strong interest in further developing their research skills in neuroimaging and/or computational modelling.
+The lab will be looking to hire a part time clinical staff or postdoc with a PhD in clinical psychology or relevant clinical experience (recruitment and assessment of adults with autism), and with a strong interest in further developing their research skills in neuroimaging and/or computational modelling.
 Specific job posting will come soon, but please do reach out at ccharpen[at]umd[dot]edu if interested!

 Additional resources and useful information